Aakash-Devadiga/ML-Predicting-Customer-Churn/README.md

-This repository contains all the projects I worked on as a part of Udacity Nano-Degree Program
+This repository contains the project I worked on as a part of Udacity Nano-Degree Program